Hopac/Hopac/Docs/Programming.md

 queues can collect arbitrary numbers of messages when there are differences in speed between producer and consumer threads.
 Synchronous channels do not work like that.
 A synchronous channel doesn't hold a buffer of messages.
-When a producer job tries to give a message to a consumer job via synchronous channels, the producer is suspended until a consumer job is ready to take the message.
-A synchronous channel provides something that is much more like a control flow mechanism, like a procedure call, rather than a passive buffer for passing data between threads.
+When a producer job tries to give a message to a consumer job using a synchronous channel, the producer is suspended until a consumer job is ready to take the message.
+A synchronous channel essentially provides a *simple rendezvous* mechanism that is less like a passive buffer for passing data and more like a control flow mechanism, like a kind of procedure call with no return value.
 This property can make it easier to understand the behavior of concurrent programs.

 Of course, the bound **&Theta;(m + n)** does not take into account space that the jobs otherwise accumulate in the form of data structures other than the